ikegami-yukino/crfpp/README.md

     You can change default install path by using --prefix option of configure script.

     Try --help option for finding out other options.

+Compiling the Swig bindings requires that CRF++ first be installed.
+Run the Makefile in the `swig` directory, then follow the directions in the desired language directory (`java`, etc.).

+###Windows (MSVC++)

+1. Load environment variables via `C:/path/to/vcvars64`, etc. or open a VS tools command prompt; [see here](https://msdn.microsoft.com/en-us/library/f2ccy3wt.aspx)
+2. `nmake -f Makefile.msvc`
+3. rename libcrfpp.dll to crfpp.dll, and put it in the desired directory (or somewhere in the `%INCLUDE%` path for permanent installation).

+To make Swig bindings, first run the makefile in the `swig` directory with `nmake -f Makefile.win`.
+Then follow the directions in the desired language directory (`java`, etc.).
+Note that the only provided MSVC makefile is for Java.

 ## Usage